What is circumcision?

 - It can prevent foreskin problems, including foreskin inflammation and foreskins that are too tight in puberty.

-For older boys and men, circumcision has some benefits:
+In adolescence and adulthood, circumcision has some benefits:

-- It helps to protect men against HIV and AIDS and possibly some other sexually transmitted infections.
+- It might reduce the risk of HIV and AIDS and possibly some other sexually transmitted infections.

-- It helps to protect men against the rare condition of cancer of the penis.
+- It helps to reduce the risk of adults developing the rare condition of cancer of the penis.

 Some parents might also choose circumcision for religious or cultural reasons – for example, Jewish or Islamic customs.

-The circumcision debate is passionate.
-There are some extreme viewpoints on both sides.
-But you can trust evidence published by official medical organisations like the Royal Australasian College of Physicians (RACP).
+When you’re making decisions about circumcision, you can trust evidence published by official medical bodies, like the Royal Australasian College of Physicians (RACP).
 It’s sensible to treat other opinions with caution.

 What experts say about circumcision